Gronoxx/Brazilian-League-Forecast/README.md

 > Can we use a team's track record to forecast its success in an upcoming season?

 -   **Methodology:** A **Logistic Regression** model was trained on data from 2003-2018.
 The features consisted of a team's history of finishing in the Top 5 in the preceding years.
--   [cite_start]**💡 Key Finding:** The model achieved an impressive **97.7% accuracy** in predicting the Top 5 for the 2019 season[cite: 3].
+-   **💡 Key Finding:** The model achieved an impressive **97.7% accuracy** in predicting the Top 5 for the 2019 season.
 This confirms that past performance is an overwhelmingly strong predictor of future success, highlighting the consistent dominance of a few elite teams in the league.

 ---